Light Fastness & Color Fading Tester Model Q-Sun Xe-2 Brand Q-LAB

 Easy Calibration Assures Accuracy

-The Q-SUN Xe-2 black panel temperature sensor needs to be calibrated periodically by the user.
+The Q-SUN Xe-1 black panel temperature sensor and optional chamber air temperature sensor need to be calibrated periodically by the user.
 This assures accurate and consistent results.

-Calibrating the Xe-2 black panel temperature sensor is simple using the Universal Calibrator system’s UC202 calibrated temperature sensor and UC1 handheld display, or the historical CT202 calibration thermometer, and takes only a few minutes.
-Note that the CT202 and UC202 calibration thermometers come with either an uninsulated black panel (UC202/BP, CT202/BP) or insulated black panel (UC202/IBP, CT202/IBP) sensor.
-This sensor must match the type of sensor actually used in the Xe-2 tester.
-The low-cost, combination relative humidity/chamber air temperature is designed to be replaced once a year by the user and cannot be recalibrated.
+Calibrating the Xe-1 black panel temperature sensor is simple using the Universal Calibrator system’s UC202 calibrated temperature sensor and UC1 handheld display, or the historical CT202 calibrated thermometer, and takes only a few minutes.
+Note that the CT202 and UC202 thermometers come with either an uninsulated black panel (UC202/BP, CT202/BP) or insulated black panel (UC202/IBP, CT202/IBP) sensor.
+This sensor must match the type of sensor actually used in the Xe-1 tester.
+Calibrating the optional chamber air temperature sensor is simply performed with any standard reference thermometer.

 Easy Calibration Assures Accuracy